madhu-sagar/system-design-react-code-examples/README.md

 ### Target Audience
 1) intermediate developers wishing to get better technical understanding
 2) developers exploring how to do handle technical things in their own projects.
+3) for my own reference as I need something like this for my own learning.

 ---
 ### Philosophy